sweet12prof/2WMIPS32_InOrder/README.md

 * In the case of a data dependency, the sceond instruction in the pair shuffled out and replaced by a nop, and the pc set to point to the swapped instruction.
 * In the worst case scenario, where all pairs are dependent, the processor acts as a single-scalar pipeline.
-* The design compels the ff instructions(Beq, J, Jal and Jr) to be executed on the 1st path(Way).The instruction scheduler makes sure of this.
+* The microarchitecture design compels the ff instructions(Beq, J, Jal and Jr) to be executed on the 1st path(Way).The instruction scheduler makes sure of this.
 * You can find out how it does this by checking out the presentation files or checking out the instruction scheduler project.